-Board Committees

-The Board maintains the following standing committees to assist it in discharging its oversight responsibilities.
-The current membership of each committee is indicated above under "Director Qualifications" with the directors' biographical information.
+Board Committees - The Board maintains the following standing committees to assist it in discharging its oversight responsibilities.
+The current membership of each committee is indicated above under "Director Qualifications and Information" with the directors' biographical information.

-Audit Committee - The Audit Committee assists the Board in fulfilling its responsibility to provide oversight with respect to the integrity of Dell's financial statements and reports and other disclosures provided to stockholders, the system of internal controls, the audit process, Dell's compliance with legal requirements and the compliance of Dell's directors and executive officers with Dell's Code of Conduct.
+• Audit Committee - The Audit Committee assists the Board in fulfilling its responsibility to provide oversight with respect to the integrity of Dell's financial statements and reports and other disclosures provided to stockholders, the system of internal controls, the audit process, Dell's compliance with legal requirements and the compliance of Dell's directors and executive officers with Dell's Code of Conduct.
 Its primary duties include appraising Dell's financial reporting activities and the accounting standards and principles Dell follows; reviewing the scope and adequacy of Dell's internal and financial controls; reviewing the plans, activities and resources of the internal audit function; and reviewing the scope and results of the audit plans of Dell's independent and internal auditors.
 The Audit Committee also selects, engages and oversees the independent auditor and pre-approves all services to be performed by that firm.
 Further, in conjunction with the mandated rotation of the audit firm's lead engagement partner, the Audit Committee and its chairperson are directly involved in the selection of the independent auditor's new lead engagement partner.
 In addition, in order to assure continuing auditor independence, the Audit Committee periodically considers whether there should be a regular rotation of the independent external audit firm.

 The Audit Committee is composed entirely of directors who satisfy the standards of independence established in Dell's Corporate Governance Principles, as well as additional independence standards applicable to audit committee members established under the NASDAQ Marketplace Rules and SEC rules.
-The Board has determined that each Audit Committee member meets the "financial literacy" requirement for audit committee members under the NASDAQ Marketplace Rules and that Mr. Mandl and Ms. Clark are "audit committee financial experts" within the meaning of the SEC rules.
+The Board has determined that each Audit Committee member meets the "financial literacy" requirement for audit committee members under the NASDAQ Marketplace Rules and that Ms. Clark, who was appointed Chair of the Audit Committee in July 2013, and Mr. Mandl, who served as Chair of the Audit Committee in Fiscal 2013, are "audit committee financial experts" within the meaning of the SEC rules.

-Leadership Development and Compensation Committee - The Leadership Development and Compensation Committee reviews and recommends to the full Board the amounts and types of compensation to be paid to the Chairman and Chief Executive Officer; reviews and approves the amounts and types of compensation to be paid to Dell's other executive officers and the non-employee directors; reviews and approves salary, bonus and equity guidelines for Dell's other employees; and administers Dell's stock-based compensation plans.
+• Leadership Development and Compensation Committee - The Leadership Development and Compensation Committee reviews and recommends to the full Board the amounts and types of compensation to be paid to the Chairman and Chief Executive Officer; reviews and approves the amounts and types of compensation to be paid to Dell's other executive officers and the non-employee directors; reviews and approves salary, bonus and equity guidelines for Dell's other employees; and administers Dell's stock-based compensation plans.
 The Leadership Development and Compensation Committee is composed entirely of directors who satisfy the standards of independence established in Dell's Corporate Governance Principles.